johnteske/johnteske.github.io/_posts/project/2016-10-24-seattlemodernorchestra.markdown

 thumb: thumb02.jpg
 carousel:
 - smo/smo-triptych.jpg
-tagged: Development, Wordpress, Responsive, Work in Progress
 tags: WordPress PHP HTML CSS JavaScript Git
 website: http://www.seattlemodernorchestra.org/

+concept: Redesign seattlemodernorchestra.org to be responsive, to include a blog, and be easy to maintain.
 ---
-#### Concept
-Redesign seattlemodernorchestra.org to be responsive, to include a blog, and be easy to maintain.